khaiberamin/active-directory-lab/docs/dhcp.md

 ### Verifying DHCP Functionality
 - CLIENT01 VM running Windows 10 created with Host-Only Adapter, connecting it to same network as DC01
 - run ipconfig on CLIENT01 shows the IPv4 address of 192.168.56.102, which is within the range specified in the DHCP scope [SCREENSHOT HERE]

+### VirtualBox DHCP Issues
+- I ran into some DHCP issues related to VirtualBox
+- CLIENT01 continues to show DHCP Server as 192.168.56.100 instead of pointing to the Domain Controller (192.168.56.10)
+- After some troubleshooting and research, I found that VirtualBox has its own DHCP server by default, and it was set with Server Address 192.168.56.100, the address that CLIENT01 is pointing to.
+This suggests that CLIENT01 is using VirtualBox's DHCP Server instead of the one I configured in DC01.
+I tried disabling the VirtualBox DHCP Server from the VirtualBox Network Tab, but running "ipconfig /all" on CLIENT01 continues to show the DHCP Server IP as 192.168.56.100.
+Despite this, the CLIENT01 IP is still within the range I specified in DC01, DNS was working properly, and joining the domain was successful.
+Will continue looking into DHCP problem.